openconfig/featureprofiles/feature/gribi/ate_tests/hierarchical_weight_resolution_test/README.md

     *   NH100: (31/32) * (1/241) ~ 0.402% traffic received by ATE port-2 VLAN 3

-    *   for each VLAN ID in 3...18:
+    *   for each VLAN ID in 4...18:

         *   NH: (31/32) * (16/241) ~ 6.432% traffic received by ATE port-2 VLAN ID

-    *   A tolerance of 0.2% is allowed for each VLAN for now.
+    *   A tolerance of 0.2% is allowed for each VLAN for now, since we only test for 2 mins.

 ## Config Parameter Coverage